 - Most pet insurance policies include a clause of some sort that your pet must have an annual health check and be vaccinated against the main transmissible conditions and diseases for their species.
 (Most insurers claim if you don’t annually vaccinate your dog then your entire policy becomes invalid.
 In some cases an insurer won’t cover the illnesses/diseases which could have been prevented by vaccination.
 It’s worth contacting your insurer and getting a clear answer on this – get it in writing if you can.)

 - Most pet insurance policy prices WILL depend on the area you live in, your pets breed, and things like the number of vet claims you’ve made in the past year

-- When it comes to claiming on your pet insurance, the more you claim each year, the more your insurance will cost, so best advice is, if the vet bills or medicines are affordable, try not to claim on your insurance, this will help keep your insurance premium down for the future and also keep funds available for any major operations or medicine you may need for your pet in the future.
+Some people advise that if the vet bills or medicines are affordable, try not to claim on your insurance, this will help keep your insurance premium down for the future and also keep funds available for any major operations or medicine you may need for your pet in the future.

 Phew!
 Lots of information to take in, yes, but so worth the read and the consideration when your pet’s life and livelihood are at stake.

 Always do your own research and ask as many questions as you need to when speaking with providers.
 When choosing your package and provider always make sure to ask if it is an introductory promotional offer that you are signing up to.
 It can be confusing and seem like a good deal but the reality is that the premium will go up the following year.
 It’s always best to be fully aware.

 Hope this information helped you understand pet insurance a little better!

 Paws of love,

 Did you enjoy reading this post?
 Help us spread the word by sharing with a friend who might enjoy it.